Fire personality type

 Compare Fire with the other elements

-Your element is a playful interpretation of your trait tilt, for self-reflection — not a clinical category.
+Your element is a playful interpretation of your trait pattern, for self-reflection and communication — not a clinical diagnosis, hiring assessment, medical tool, or therapy replacement.
 Your real result depends on your own answers.